hilary-chen/RTutorial/PLP1-Intro_Background.md

 #R

-R is described, by the [R-Project](https://cran.r-project.org/doc/FAQ/R-FAQ.html#What-is-R_003f), as
+R is described, by the [R-Project](https://cran.r-project.org/doc/FAQ/R-FAQ.html#What-is-R_003f), as:
->"a system for statistical computation and graphics.
-It consists of a language plus a run-time environment with graphics, a debugger, access to certain system functions, and the ability to run programs stored in script files."<
+>a system for statistical computation and graphics.
+It consists of a language plus a run-time environment with graphics, a debugger, access to certain system functions, and the ability to run programs stored in script files.

 In brief, R is a software enviornment (that is free) and programming language that is used primarily for statistical purposes, such as for computing or graphic presentation. it is a interpreted, functional language, where problems are modeled after using a series of mathematical functions.